wing5wong/artisan-whs-static/source/_news/2020-10-27_visual-art-winners-whs-cultural-awards-2020.md

 Sasha and Mrs Jones did an awesome job, alongside the amazing Cultural Prefects, to organise the seamless event.  👏

-Here is our Visual Art winners and a few images from the evening.
+Here are our Visual Art winners and a few images from the evening.

 Thanks to Angus Pitkethley and Aaron Cogan for photographing the evening.